Opioid Use and Addiction Disorders

 The CDC identified three waves of overdose deaths related to opioids (16).

-Second wave-Heroin – The second wave started in 2010 and was related to the availability of heroin.
-This resulted in an increase in overdose deaths linked to heroin.
+Second Wave-Heroin – The second wave started in 2010 and was related to the availability of heroin.
+This increased from overdose deaths linked to heroin.

-Third wave-Synthetic opioids – The third wave began in 2013 and involves synthetic opioids.
+Third Wave- Synthetic opioids – The third wave began in 2013 and involves synthetic opioids.
 The overdose deaths related to this type of opioid rose rapidly, and most of these deaths were a result of fentanyl.
-Fentanyl was easily available and was also found in other drugs.
+Fentanyl was readily available and was also found in other drugs.

-Recognizing these waves, it’s important to as what contributes to this epidemic of opioid use and opioid-related deaths and are there specific factors for individuals putting them at a higher risk than others for OUD?
+Recognizing these waves, it’s essential to ask what contributes to this epidemic of opioid use and opioid-related deaths, and are there specific factors for individuals putting them at a higher risk than others for OUD?
 Evidence has revealed that overprescribing opiates and opioids, lack of education, and being unmarried or divorced are definite contributing factors (17).

 Anyone taking opioids can be at risk for OUD, but it is not possible to determine who will become dependent, misuse, or become addicted.
-However, opioids are more addictive when taken in a way other than what they were prescribed for (18).
-In addition, how long the opioids have been prescribed is a strong indicator of misuse.
+However, opioids are more addictive when taken in a way other than for which they were prescribed (18).
+In addition, how long opioids have been prescribed is a strong indicator of misuse.

 Environmental, genetic, and psychological factors all have a role in the possibility of opioid misuse, resulting in the following risk factors (18):